Behold, the Living Lava Lamp!

 The 2012 Mutagen Man was a bundle of guts in a glass tube; 1990 Mutagen Man's protective shell is at least somewhat man-shaped, with a rounded dome on top and whar are clearly shaped pectoral muscles.
 Why was the body built this way?
 Was it something Shredder already had laying around?
 Was he just feeling artsy that day?
 The clear plastic trunk is surrounded by a purple framework of tubes and controls, and there are two yellow tanks on his back that pump life-giving mutagen into the neon pink plug at the top of his suit.

 Inside that shell are the remnants of Mutagen Man's original body: his skull, brain, eyeballs, tongue, heart, lungs, one kidney, stomach, intestines, and... some round thing.
 Pancreas?
 Gallbladder?
 Something.
 Other than the big eyes, all the pieces are unpainted maroon plastic, which is a shame - so far Super7's Ultimates have been okay with improving the poor paint of Playmates' past, and they missed a perfect opportunity to do so again here.
 Yes, the original toy had pink insides like this, but the prototype shown on the back of his packaging showed them at least somewhat individually painted - a feature Super7 absolutely could have copied today.
 Maybe they were worried it would draw attention to how small his skull is?
 Far too small to have ever contained the brain and eyes seen here.
-Did it shrink in the wash?
-There is a purple wash on the organs, but they could have done more.
+Did it shrink in the laundry?
+There is a purple paint wash on the organs, but they could have done more.

 One thing that's definitely improved today is the articulation.
 No, they didn't figure out some way to give him a neck or a waist - that would be nearly impossible - but they have vastly upgraded his arms